Jordomav/Innoved/app-class-v1/README.md

+# **Please note that this syllabus is now considered to  be outdated.
+It is using Ionic v1 which is now the legacy build.
+For the updated syllabus go [here](https://github.com/Jordomav/Innoved/tree/master/app-class-v2/).**

 # Introduction to App creation
 In this class we will be using the [Ionic Framework](http://ionicframework.com/).
 This will allow us to create fast and modern applications using JavaScript.